xl

 =xlpDIVIDE(2,3,,,,,50)

-Microsoft Excel 97 and later allows up to 32,767 text characters in a cell, and Excel 2007 can display and print all of them.
+Microsoft Excel 97 and later allows up to 32,767 text characters in a cell, and Excel 2007 and later can display and print all of them.

 Copy the cell, and Paste Special | Values to another cell.
 Then, with the new cell selected, look in the formula bar.
 The formula bar displays the entire result (up to 32,767 characters), though you may need to scroll down within the formula bar to see it all.